Are you just starting to kick the tires on the idea of going to bschool?

 Hopefully you’ll put into it at least as much effort as you would if you were buying a new car.

 We don’t mean “effort” like hanging out in applicant forums.
-Reading all the posts in the Harvard Business School thread is highly unlikely to be a useful expenditure of your time.
+Reading all the posts in the Harvard Business School thread on your favorite MBA discussion board is highly unlikely to be a useful expenditure of your time.
 You may as well be hanging out in a fanforum on the latest Real Housewives segment.
-There is hardly anything of concrete value to be had if you’re there.
+There is hardly anything of concrete value to be had if you’re there; it’s mostly hearsay and posturing and emotions.

 Obviously we’re biased. 😀

-That doesn’t mean you can’t hang out on those boards if you like to, but often they’re filled with half-truths and falsehoods along with one or two kernels of data you can use.
+That doesn’t mean you can’t hang out on those boards if you like to, but often they’re filled with half-truths and falsehoods and okay yes, here and there you might stumble on one or two kernels of reliable data or applicant-generated insight.
 Sifting through all of that is fine but recognize that it’s entertainment.
 You’re there because your brain enjoys reading about other people’s trials and tribulations and opinions.
 You’re not there to learn how to get into Harvard.

 Really, the process of school research should be approached at this early stage like you’re shopping.